kedacore/keda-docs/content/docs/2.3/scalers/azure-event-hub.md

 When you do so, the Event Hub scaler will depend on the existence of two configurations you have to provide: `eventHubNamespace` and `eventHubName`.

-### Checkpointing Behaviour {#checkpointing-behaviour}
+### Checkpointing Behaviour

+The list of available checkpointing strategies can be found in the trigger specification [section](#trigger-specification).
+The way checkpoints are stored has changed with updates to the EventHub SDKs.

-* **Legacy behaviour:** C# applications, which use the `Microsoft.Azure.EventHubs` package, Java applications which use the `azure-eventhubs-eph` package or Python applications which use the `azure-eventhub` below `v5` are supported if no `checkpointStrategy` is specified.
-These legacy implementations are based on the `EventProcessorHost` client, which stores checkpoint information as blob container content.
+* **Legacy behaviour:** The older implementations are based on the `EventProcessorHost` client, which stores the checkpoint information as contents of the storage blob.
+This is the default behaviour when no `checkpointStrategy` is specified.
+The following applications will showcase this -
+  - .NET applications using `Microsoft.Azure.EventHubs` NuGet package.
+  - Java applications using `azure-eventhubs-eph` package.
+  - Python applications using `azure-eventhub` package below v5.

-* **Current behaviour:** C# Applications that use the current `Azure.Messaging.EventHubs` package, Java applications which use the current `azure-messaging-eventhubs` package or Python applications since `azure-eventhub v5`, have to set the `checkpointStrategy`to `blobMetadata`.
-All these implementations based on the `EventProcessorClient` which stores checkpoint information as blob metadata.
+* **Current behaviour:** The newer implementations are based on the `EventProcessorClient`, which stores the checkpoint information as metadata on the storage blob.
+This is the behaviour when `checkpointStrategy` is set to `blobMetadata`.
-  * **Azure Functions:** Functions in C# using `Microsoft.Azure.WebJobs.Extensions.EventHubs` >= `5.0.0`, and functions in other languages that use `Microsoft.Azure.Functions.ExtensionBundle` >= `3.x` follow the current behaviour.
-Users have to set the `checkpointStrategy` to `blobMetadata` and `blobContainer` to `azure-webjobs-eventhub`, for the scaling to work as intended.
+The following applications will showcase this -
+  - .NET applications using `Azure.Messaging.EventHubs` NuGet package.
+  - Python applications using `azure-eventhub` v5.
+  - .NET Azure Functions using `Microsoft.Azure.WebJobs.Extensions.EventHubs` v5.
+  - Azure Functions in other languages using `Microsoft.Azure.Functions.ExtensionBundle` v3.

+> 💡 `blobContainer` name is required for applications following legacy behaviour.

+> 💡 Users should set `blobContainer` to `azure-webjobs-eventhub` for Azure Functions using `blobMetadata` as `checkpointStrategy`.

 ### Example